awsdocs/aws-control-tower-guide/doc_source/getting-started-with-control-tower.md

 1. Choose **Set up your landing zone**\.

 1. Provide the email addresses for your log archive and audit accounts\.
-These email addresses must share the same domain as your master account\.
+Note that the email addresses must not already have associated AWS accounts\.

 1. Review the **Service permissions**, and when you're ready, choose **I understand the permissions AWS Control Tower will use to administer AWS resources and enforce rules on my behalf**\.

 1. Choose **Launch your AWS Control Tower**\.

 This starts the process of setting up your landing zone, which can take about an hour to complete\.
 During setup, your core accounts are created, your root and Core OUs are created, and AWS resources are created, modified, or deleted\.

+**Important**
+The email address you provided for the audit account will receive **AWS Notification \- Subscription Confirmation** emails from every AWS Region supported by AWS Control Tower\.
+To receive compliance emails in your audit account, you must choose the **Confirm subscription** link within each email from each AWS Region supported by AWS Control Tower\.

 ## Next Steps<a name="getting-started-next"></a>